emanpecson/quorum-bots-docs/README.md

 #### Steps:
 1. Create a folder under `src/app/` which will represent the name of your page.
-2. Create file named `page.tsx` in the folder
+2. Create a file named `page.tsx` in the folder
 3. Copy/paste the following template into the file
 	```tsx
 	import UnderDevelopment from "@/components/placeholder/under-development";